adamtorres/importing-tutorial/readme.md

 The above shows the server starting, a local browser getting the listing and viewing a file, and a remote browser also getting the listing and viewing a file.

 I got a little carried away with this example.
 The `BogusHTTPRequestHandler` class ended up uglier than I wanted.
-I believe what I had done on a previous customization was focused in the translate_path function which translates a url into a local file path.
+I believe what I had done on a previous customization was focused in the `translate_path` function which translates a url into a local file path.
 I made it so certain urls were translated differently.
-In this convoluted and overly complex example, I made one specific file show custom text instead of the file content.
+In this convoluted and overly complex example, I made one specific file show custom text instead of the actual file content.

 This does work.
 But it doesn't have much at all to do with the goal of this doc.